cellgeni/nf-fgwas/README.md

   - sorted ascending by first two columns
   - no header

-Currently, in addition to the gzipped file, the unzipped version including a header needs to be supplied (`--cell_types`).
+*(Currently, in addition to the gzipped file, the unzipped version including a header needs to be supplied (`--cell_types`).
-This is only to provide the cell type names and will be simplified in the future.
+This is only to provide the cell type names and will be simplified in the future.)*

+### ATAC data (optional)

+Optionally for including ATAC data another BED file needs to be supplied.

 **Note: a script is available in `bin/prepare_input.py` to help prepare this file from an AnnData object.**
-See `bin/prepare_input.py tss --help` for more details.
+See `bin/prepare_input.py atac --help` for more details.

-### ATAC data (optional)

-Optionally for including ATAC data:

 - a file ending .bed.gz (`bgzip` compressed and `tabix` indexed) that contains
   - first column: chromosome position